 Dr Peter Schniering, founder of FCA, and Dr Klaus Grellmann, managing director at goetzpartners, have collaborated on a joint project on hydrogen, addressing the key points of economic efficiency, scalability, and environmental relevance for Germany.
-The full results as well as a video discussing these will be published shortly.

 You can find a preview of the resulting 5 theses below.

 Thesis 1: The path towards competitive green hydrogen is longer and more complex than often suggested